New York AG sues Trump and his children for misuse of charitable foundation

 — New York Attorney General (@NewYorkStateAG) June 14, 2018

 If the money was used in an effort to influence the election, that would not only be a possible violation of state and federal law, it would also be a potential campaign finance violation.
-In a series of tweets about the case, Underwood said she had sent letters to the Internal Revenue Service, which regulates nonprofits, and the Federal Election Commission, asking them to consider investigating the charity.
+In a series of tweets about the case, Underwood said she sent letters to the Internal Revenue Service, which regulates nonprofits, and the Federal Election Commission, asking them to consider investigating the charity.

 Trump reacted angrily to the lawsuit, accusing Underwood of cooking up a fake political scandal.